Project: The Makings of a Mathematics Teacher

 More about the project

-Doing so we use a framework called Patterns of Participation (PoP).
-At one level of analysis PoP seeks to understand what role other practices and discourses (e.g. reform recommendations, collaboration with colleagues, theoretical parts of the teacher education programme) play for the teacher's contribution to the interaction in particular classroom episodes.
+In doing so, we mainly use a framework called Patterns of Participation (PoP).
+At one level of analysis, PoP seeks to understand what role other practices and discourses (e.g. reform recommendations, collaboration with colleagues, theoretical parts of the teacher education programme) play in the teacher's contribution to the interaction in particular teaching and learning episodes.
 At another level, we use the framework to look across individual episodes and point to trends and developments in the teachers' contributions to the practices that evolve in mathematics classrooms.

-The project is part of the research in the Mathematics Education research group.
+The project is part of the research in the Mathematics Education research group and the Linnaeus Knowledge Environment Education in Change.

 Staff